Kamehameha V: Succession

 He was the last ruling monarch of the House of Kamehameha styled under the Kamehameha name.
 Before his death Kamehameha V stated:

 The throne belongs to Lunalilo; I will not appoint him, because I consider him unworthy of the position.
 The constitution, in case I make no nomination, provides for the election of the next King; let it be so.

 With no heir at his death, the next monarch would be elected by the legislature.
 Kamehameha V's cousin William Charles Lunalilo, a Kamehameha by birth from his mother, demanded a general election and won.
-The legislature agreed and Lunalilo became the first elected King of the Hawaiian Kingdom.
+The legislature agreed and Lunalilo became the first elected king of the Hawaiian Kingdom.

 Legacy

 He founded the Royal Order of Kamehameha I society on April 11, 1865, named to honor his grandfather.

 The Prince Lot Hula Festival is named for him.
 It was held the third Saturday in July since 1977 at his former home called Moanalua Gardens.

-In February 1847, a female student at the Royal School Abigail Maheha was expelled and wed in a hastily arranged marriages due to a scandalous pregnancy.
+In February 1847, a female student at the Royal School, Abigail Maheha, was expelled and wed in a hastily arranged marriage due to a scandalous pregnancy.
 Some speculate that the sixteen year-old Kamehameha V or his seventeen-year-old brother Moses Kekūāiwa was the father of Abigail's daughter Keanolani, who left living descendants.
 Evidence to support this claim include his financial support of Abigail's husband Keaupuni, veiled conversations the Cookes had with Abigail and Lot dated months before the pregnancy was discovered, and entries from the period which were torn out of his school journal.